-Contact our experienced attorneys today at (203) 325-4491 or (866) 248-8744 or email us at firstname.lastname@example.org to arrange a free, confidential consultation.
+Contact our experienced attorneys today at (203) 325-4491 or firstname.lastname@example.org to arrange a free, confidential consultation.

 December 16, 2021

-By Daniel Tay | Law360 (December 14, 2021) -- A proposed class of Illinois residents who have filed a complaint in state court asserting that Axis Insurance Co. must cover a $20 million settlement between them and its policyholder, which the residents sued over alleged violations of the state's Biometric Information Privacy Act.
+As Daniel Tay of Law360 reports, SGT is representing a proposed class of Illinois residents who have filed a complaint in state court asserting that Axis Insurance Co. must cover a $20 million settlement between them and its policyholder.
+The plaintiffs sued the policyholder over alleged violations of the state's Biometric Information Privacy Act (BIPA).

 The residents are represented by David Golub of Silver Golub & Teitell LLP, Daniel Feeney, Zachary Freeman and Rachel Simon of Miller Shakman Levine & Feldman LLP, and Kevin Forde, Brian O'Meara and Kevin Malloy of Forde & O'Meara LLP.
 Representatives for Axis and the residents did not respond to requests for comment.